 Perhaps they have had a recent hospital stay, gotten lost at the mall, or experienced a death in the family.
 Children may react by displaying symptoms of separation anxiety.

-How to cope with separation anxiety in children at night
+How to cope with separation anxiety in children: 10 useful tips

 Little Ben has had a big year.
 He’s switched to a toddler bed and has even begun potty training.